We have King room mini-suites and two-room suites that feature Jacuzzis and fireplaces.

 Santa shares his cookies with our guests nightly from 8:30 p.m. to 10:30 p.m. at the front desk.

-Served daily from 7 a.m. to 10 a.m., the buffet usually features scrambled eggs, ham, sausage, biscuits, gravy, hash browns, made-to-order omelets, fresh-made Belgian waffles, hot and cold cereals, Krispy Kreme doughnuts, bagels, toast, yogurt, orange and apple juices, milk, and four kinds of coffee.
+Served daily from 7 a.m. to 10 a.m., our hot items may include scrambled eggs, ham, sausage, biscuits, gravy, hash browns, made-to-order omelets, hot and cold cereals, Krispy Kreme doughnuts, bagels, toast, yogurt, orange and apple juices, milk, and four kinds of coffee.
 Breakfast items are subject to change.

-We do sell our special house blend, Cozy Christmas Coffee, as well as other retail items are available for purchase at our front desk.
+We do sell our special house blend, Cozy Christmas Coffee, as well as other retail items which are available for purchase at our front desk.

 Santa is here regularly every morning except Wednesday and Sunday.
-He has Story time in the lower lobby on Tuesday, Thursday, and Saturday evenings.
+He has concerts in the lower lobby on Tuesday, Thursday, and Saturday evenings.
 Masks ARE REQUIRED if you choose to sit in the chairs in the lower lobby during the concert.

 Occasionally Santa has to fly back to the North Pole for emergencies, so please call the hotel directly to verify his schedule.